Channeling

 Cause and fix

 Finally – and most importantly, stemming from uneven distribution of coffee in the portafilter or due to rough ground coffee.
 This content deserves a separate article to clarify everything involved.
-To learn more about the consequences and see how to fix them, you can see the technical manipulations when making Espresso.
+You can see the technical manipulations when making Espresso to learn more about the consequences and how to fix them.